simoami/mimik/README.md

 ## Introduction

 Mimik is a behavior-driven testing framework and UI automation platform.
-Similar to [Cucumber](http://cukes.info/), it enables Agile story-writing allowing all stakehohlders to describe how software should behave in plain text.
+Similar to [Cucumber](http://cukes.info/), it enables Agile story-writing allowing all stakeholders to describe how software should behave in natural language.

 Mimik focuses on simplicity and brings excitement to test writing.
-Bevavior is described following the [Guerkin](https://github.com/cucumber/cucumber/wiki/Gherkin) syntax:
+Behavior is described following the [Guerkin](https://github.com/cucumber/cucumber/wiki/Gherkin) syntax:

 ```
 Feature: Login